oracle/weblogic-monitoring-exporter/README.md

 ## Building

 `mvn install` to build the exporter and servlets.

-Then `cd webapp & mvn package` to build the webapp `wls-exporter.war`, which can then be deployed to WLS
+Then `cd webapp & mvn package` to build the webapp `wls-exporter.war`, which can then be deployed to WLS.

+Adding `-Dconfiguration=<some-config-file>` will create a webapp with the specified configuration as its default.

 ## Configuration
 Here is an example `yaml` configuration: